-London Met’s online Master of Business Administration (MBA) Top Up course is for those who have already acquired a Level 7 Postgraduate Diploma in Strategic Management and Leadership (or equivalent) from the Chartered Management Institute (CMI) or Oxademy Business School and also have a minimum of two years’ management work experience.
-Designed to enhance your learning with support from a team of experienced academic tutors, it is accessible from anywhere in the world.
+London Met’s online Master of Business Administration (Top-up) (MBA) course is for those who have already acquired a Level 7 Postgraduate Diploma in Strategic Management and Leadership (or equivalent) from the Chartered Management Institute (CMI) or equivalent and also have a minimum of two years’ proven management work experience.
+The programme is designed to enhance your learning with support from a team of experienced academic tutors, and it is accessible from anywhere in the world.

 You'll develop both theoretical and practical knowledge through two key modules.
 This will improve your analytical skills and give you more confidence when communicating complex ideas and business analysis.